Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Introduction

-We then explore theoretically the extent to which a translationally invariant model reproduces the results of Bragg quenches in the presence of the trap.
-It turns out that the trap is not important, so we explore hydrodynamization and local prethermalization in a translationally invariant system.
-For that case, we directly write the initial out-of-equilibrium many-quasiparticle state as a finite superposition of plane waves, rather than creating it with Bragg pulses.
-Our theoretical analysis shows that local prethermalization can occur very rapidly, regardless of whether or not there is hydrodynamization.
-We put to use the insights gained in this work to provide estimates for the hydrodynamization times and the fastest local prethermalization times in heavy-ion collisions.

 The presentation is organized as follows.
 In Sec.~\ref{sec:TGbragg}, we introduce the experimental setup and review its theoretical modeling.
-We also review our overall understanding of the quantum dynamics following a single Bragg pulse in a homogeneous Tonks-Girardeau gas.
-In Sec.~\ref{sec:exp}, we study the time evolution after a single Bragg pulse and after a QNC sequence, in both the experiment and the Tonks-Girardeau gas theory.
-We then explore theoretically, in Sec.~\ref{sec:initialstate}, the effect on the hydrodynamization and local prethermalization time scales of density inhomogeneity due to the trapping potential and of finite Bragg pulse duration.
-In Sec.~\ref{sec:nopulse}, we use finite superpositions of plane waves in a translationally invariant model to explore in detail the necessary conditions for hydrodynamization and local prethermalization.
-We also determine how the local prethermalization rate for the momentum distribution depends on the specific superpositions considered.
-The potential relevance of our findings to heavy-ion collisions is discussed in Sec.~\ref{sec:heavyion}.
+We also present our overall understanding of the quantum dynamics that follow a single Bragg pulse acting on a Tonks-Girardeau gas.
+In Sec.~\ref{sec:3peak}, we theoretically study hydrodynamization and local prethermalization in a translationally invariant system with a trimodal rapidity distribution.
+Changing the width of the rapidity peaks and their separation allows us to probe, for the first time, the two timescales associated with hydrodynamization as well as the local prethermalization time for the momentum distribution.
+In Sec.~\ref{sec:2peak}, we consider the case of a symmetric bimodal rapidity distribution, which allows us to demonstrate the absence of hydrodynamization in high energy quenches that lack multimodal energy distributions.
+The latter conclusion is tested experimentally in Sec.~\ref{sec:qnc} using a quantum Newton's cradle~\cite{kinoshita2006quantum} initial state.
+The relevance of our findings to heavy-ion collisions is discussed in Sec.~\ref{sec:heavyion}.
 We summarize our results, and highlight open questions in Sec.~\ref{sec:summary}.